thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 #### New platform version

-The system administrator uses the "New platform version" rule to notify tenants about the release of a new version of the ThingsBoard platform.
+The system administrator can use the "New platform version" rule to notify tenants and system administrators about the release of a new version of the ThingsBoard platform.

 To create a new platform version rule, follow these steps:

 - Click the "Add rule" button in the upper right corner of the "Rules" tab;
 - In the new pop-up window, enter the rule&#39;s name;
 - Select trigger - New platform version;
-- Then, select template from the list or [create your own](#templates);
+- Then, select a pre-made template from the list or [create your own](#templates);
 - Specify the recipient of the notification.
 Click "Next";
 - Optionally enter a description, then click "Add".